SOPTIM/CIMDiagramLayoutEditor/README.md

 - **Navigation Map**: Mini-map in corner for navigating large diagrams
 - **Responsive Design**: Adapts to different screen sizes and devices

+### Transformation Operations

+#### Point-Based Transformations

+The CGMES DiagramLayout Editor uses point-based transformation operations for rotation and mirroring.
+This means:

+- **Direct Point Control**: Rotations and mirroring operations work directly on the selected points
+- **Granular Control**: You can transform partial objects by selecting only some of their points
+- **No Automatic Expansion**: Selecting a point doesn't automatically select all points of its parent object

+#### Working with Transformations

+1. **Select Points**: Use Ctrl+Click or Ctrl+Drag to select the points you want to transform
+2. **Transform**: Click the rotation (+90°/-90°) or mirroring (↔/↕) buttons
+3. **Whole Objects**: To transform entire objects, first select all their points using:
+  - Ctrl+Drag to create a selection rectangle
+  - Ctrl+C to copy objects (which selects all their points)

+### Navigation Map

+The editor features a navigation map in the lower right corner that:

+- Shows a miniature view of the entire diagram
+- Highlights the currently visible portion of the diagram
+- Allows quick navigation by clicking or dragging within the map
+- Helps maintain context when working with large diagrams

 ### Glue Point Support

 #### DiagramObjectGluePoint